 Therapeutic and relational security is a best-in-class approach to safety at secure, high-risk health care facilities.
-We introduced the specialized program last year at the Forensic Psychiatric Hospital in Coquitlam.
+The specialized program is in use at the Forensic Psychiatric Hospital and Red Fish Healing Centre.

 Therapeutic and relational security aligns with current research and best practices in

 closely tied to substance use, mental illness, stigma, health care access barriers, and other challenges.
 Trauma-informed practice means recognizing this link and making sure that people feel safe and are not re-traumatized or triggered by their care.
 When people feel safe, they are far less likely to behave aggressively.

 Psychosis and schizophrenia are common among our patients and clients.
 Often, they live with a combination of more than one severe mental illness.
 This makes them more likely than most people to behave aggressively.